MindHackingHappiness/flash-EI/cline_docs/progress.md

 ## Overall Status

-*   **MAJOR CHECKPOINT REACHED:** The core Gemini text generation application is functional, debugged, includes basic caching with metrics, and is successfully deployed to GCP.
+*   **MAJOR CHECKPOINT REACHED:** Core app migrated to the new `google-genai` SDK, Context Caching implemented, UI issues fixed, deployed to GCP.
-*   The current phase focuses on planning improvements for logging, caching robustness, metrics, scalability, and testing based on user feedback.
+*   Current phase focuses on **testing the new Context Caching implementation**, followed by styling improvements and logging setup.
 *   Memory Bank is up-to-date.